arundeep78/airflow/Airflow_kind_readme.md

 * ### Kind cluster with Node image version 1.23

-Looking at the [Kind releases](https://github.com/kubernetes-sigs/kind/releases), I noticed that even 1.23 is supported and i used it.
+Looking at the [Kind releases](https://github.com/kubernetes-sigs/kind/releases), I noticed that even 1.23 is supported and I used it.

 Cluster creation works!
 ![kind cluster with node image 1.23](kind/images/kind_cluster_1.23.drawio.svg)